codemotozu/Documented_Speak_and_Translate_App/README.md

 3. **Informal**: Relaxed language for casual situations
 4. **Formal**: Professional language for business or formal contexts

-Each translation includes word-by-word explanations to help users understand the structure and vocabulary of different languages, making this application particularly valuable for language learners.
+Each translation includes word-by-word explanations to help users understand the structure and vocabulary of different languages.
+These word-by-word translations feature authentic pronunciation in each language (Spanish, German, and English), allowing users to hear how each word should be properly pronounced in its native form.
+This makes the application particularly valuable for language learners seeking to improve both comprehension and pronunciation.

 ## 🔧 Technical Implementation